danilo-delbusso/danilo.del-busso.com/content/blog/covid-app-shows-governemnt-dont-need-compromise/index.md

 ## Conclusion

 When first announced, the app gained considerable traction from the press: the idea of contact tracing seemed promising, but raised many doubts on the topic of the protection of personal data.
-The italian public opinion shifted towards discarding an option that would mimic the intrusive South korean architecture.
+The Italian public opinion shifted towards discarding an option that would mimic the intrusive South Korean architecture.

-The Government has already provided important reassurances on their website and committed early on in releasing the source code on [GitHub](https://github.com/immuni-app "https://github.com/immuni-app").
+The Government has already provided important reassurances on its website and committed early on in releasing the source code on [GitHub](https://github.com/immuni-app "https://github.com/immuni-app").
 Furthermore, the investigation by [Mobisec](https://mobisec.com/ "https://mobisec.com/"), an Italian company which since 2017 certifies the mobile security of important companies, has further confirmed the particular attention to the issue of privacy.

 Mobisec’s study aimed at identifying security and privacy concerns highlighted an overall quality level above average